 Take the same example given for effort.
 You begin to paint your living room.
 You work for 6 hours a day for 3 days.
 The time duration of your work painting the living room is 3 days.

 Elapsed time is the time between designating a resource to a task and the completion of the task.
 In simple terms, it is the passage of calendar days.
 Elapsed Time includes holidays and weekends.
 Elapsed time can be traced by milestones that have been set on the schedule of the project.

 Consider the first house painting example.
-You work 6 hours a day for 9 days.
-The elapsed time for a normal day’s work may be 4 hours, which includes 4 hours of real time work plus breaks and lunch time.
+You work for 6 hours a day for 9 days.
+The elapsed time for a normal day’s work maybe 4 hours, which includes 4 hours of real-time work plus breaks and lunchtime.
 Your Elapsed Time is 11 days, and that includes a Saturday and a Sunday, including the breaks you take in between.

 Another example: you work on a construction project for eight days from Monday to the next Wednesday, with a weekend (Saturday and Sunday) in between.
 Your elapsed time is 10 days since the non-working days are also counted.

 The effort, Duration, and Elapsed Time constitute a small part of the Time Management/Scheduling Module.
 You may not get questions about these during your own exam, but it is important for you to understand these concepts.

 As a project manager, you should be well-trained in Project Time Management to be able to effectively manage deadlines and other time constraints.
 Without this skill, the project you are running can head straight down the hill, accumulating increased overheads.

 The table below compares and contrasts the three concepts covered in this article.